Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 What food do we have for you and where do we get it?

-Each week we usually have have some canned food (vegetables and meat), fresh produce including bananas, meat, bread, and toilet paper.
-We usually have milk and/or eggs in addition to other miscellaneous items such as cereal.
+Each week we usually have have some canned food (vegetables and meat), fresh produce including bananas, meat, a milk coupon (for Hy-Vee), bread, and toilet paper.
+We try our best to have seasonal produce.

 How can you help?